richelbilderbeek/awk_course/docs/morning_session/overview.md

-# awk_course
+# AWK course

-This module introduces the fundamentals of Python programming language.
+This module introduces the fundamentals of the AWK language.

 !!! info "Content"

-    This is the teaching material for the UPPMAX Awk course.
+    This is the teaching material for the UPPMAX AWK course.

     This repository is based on the material of <https://pmitev.github.io/to-awk-or-not/>
     and puts it into teaching cycles.